-By know you have probably heard about Scrum, one of the key principles of scrum is the strong fundamental principle in the power of self-organizing teams.
-If you have a ScrumMaster/Product Owner that has the tendency to micromanage, how can an agile team deal with it.
+By now you have probably heard about Scrum, one of the key principles of scrum is the strong fundamental principle in the power of self-organizing teams.
+If you have a ScrumMaster/Product Owner that has the tendency to micromanage, how can an agile team deal with it?

 If you have a micromanager as your stakeholder, you can deal with that person by asking yourself a few questions.

-You want to first find out Who is being micromanaged, is it the scrum team or is is you that are being micromanaged.
+You want to first find out Who is being micromanaged, is it the scrum team or is you that is being micromanaged.
 If it’s you, then the ScrumMaster is worried about your performance.
-You can correct that bym improving your own performance and that of stakeholder view of your performance.
+You can correct that by improving your own performance and that of the stakeholder view of your performance.

 When being micromanaged

 The next you want to find out from the log, is when is the micromanaging occurring?

 When does the stakeholder micromanage, is shortly before a scrum meeting or after a scrum meeting?
 For example, a product owner might leave their client call every Monday feeling stressed and tend to be more inclined to micromanage to be able to provide feedback to the client.
 A Scrum Master, on the other hand, might be prone to micromanage the day before the monthly meeting with the engineering VP.